Point Cook - North East

 Point Cook - North East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Point Cook-North East has notable cultural diversity, with 43.6% of its population born overseas and 44.2% speaking a language other than English at home.
-Christianity is the predominant religion in Point Cook-North East, comprising 45.3% of its population.
-Hinduism, however, is less prevalent than the Greater Melbourne average, making up only 10.3%.
+Point Cook - North East has a high level of cultural diversity, with 43.6% of its population born overseas and 44.2% speaking a language other than English at home.
+Christianity is the predominant religion in Point Cook - North East, accounting for 45.3% of people.
+Hinduism, however, is underrepresented compared to Greater Melbourne's average, making up only 10.3% of Point Cook - North East's population.

 Frequently Asked Questions - Diversity